-Working from home continues to be an important factor for many applicants and it could be one of the reasons that restaurants are struggling to fill roles.
+Flexible work continues to be an important factor for many applicants and it could be one of the reasons that restaurants are struggling to fill roles.
 New research from CareerBuilder found that jobs allowing employees to work from home full or part-time saw seven times more applications than in-person roles when compared to April 2022.
 With no work from home positions readily available, the restaurant industry simply can’t compete.

-The four-day workweek is touted to increase employee satisfaction, attract talent, and improve employee retention.
+Even offering an extra day of personal time for the employee’s mental health is touted to increase employee satisfaction, attract talent, and improve employee retention.
 While many companies world-wide are experimenting with this idea, some restaurant operators may struggle with what that model would look like for us.

 A four-day work week in our industry will be a different approach than what one would see from a large corporation.
 Some restaurants may be able to examine their sales and determine that a certain day of the week is just not going to profitable no matter what tactics have been tried and choose to close entirely on that day.
 Yet others just can’t afford to have a shutdown day.